Common Causes and Supportive Responses for Alzheimer’s-Related Behaviors

 Response: Turn a repetitive action or behavior into an activity.
 For example, if she is rubbing her hand across the table, give her a cloth and ask her to help with dusting.
 Other simple tasks that can help a person feel useful are winding a ball of yarn or stacking magazines.
 Try using art, music or touch to help her relax.
 Pull out a memory book or treasure box you have made together.
 Use the pictures or items to talk about good memories.
 Take a walk, play ball or go for a car ride.

 Effect: Getting anxious or upset in response to a problem behavior can increase the level of stress or agitation in a person with Alzheimer’s.

 Response: Respond to the emotion being communicated by the behavior, not the behavior itself.
 Try to remain flexible, patient, and relaxed.
 Remember, the person is responding to your tone of voice and body language more than the content of what you’re saying.
 If you find yourself becoming anxious or losing control, take a time-out to quickly relieve stress.

 Reflect on how you handled the situation and if anything should be done differently next time.
 Keep track of your answers each time you see the behavior.
 These are clues that you can use to help make your caregiving easier.
 If you can change or prevent the triggers, you may be able to keep the behavior from happening in the same way again.

-Hired Hands Homecare walks hand in hand with families through the progression of their loved one’s disease, offering professional, compassionate in-home care.
+Hired Hands Homecare walks hand in hand with families through the progression of their loved one’s disease, offering professional, compassionate dementia support and dedicated care.
 Contact Hired Hands Homecare to learn if your clients or loved ones could be a good fit for our specialized in-home Alzheimer’s and dementia care services.